accelerex-developer/RexPayJava/README.md

 also initialize TransactionStatusDto to build your request TransactionStatusDto request = new TransactionStatusDto();
-call the transactionStatus method and pass the necessary information.
-TransactionStatusResponse res = payment.transactionStatus(request, username, password);
+call the transactionStatus method and pass the necessary information. get base64 of the username and password separated with fullcolon eg base64(username:password) TransactionStatusResponse res = payment.transactionStatus(request, base64(username:password));

 ### Sample Requests and Responses